How to Buy & Redeem Air Canada Aeroplan Points

 • Various Canadian regional airlines

 You can even combine flights operated by multiple partner airlines onto one award ticket.
-For example, if you live in Hobart, you can fly Virgin Australia to Sydney and then a Star Alliance airline to London – all on one ticket.
+For example, if you live in Kalgoorlie, you can fly Virgin Australia to Perth and then another partner airline to London – all on one ticket.

 Thai Airways A350 Business Class cabin